binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 All the software tools I use for penetration and security testing are free and most are also open source (other than Windows of course).
 I always try hard to stick to this, as it makes:

-1. Pitching tooling acquisition to managers and those that hold the purse strings easy.
+1. Pitching tooling acquisition to managers and those that hold the purse strings easy
 2. Learning how the tools work and contributing to the security ecosystem

 ## Kali Linux {#tooling-setup-kali-linux}